 (13) It is appropriate to provide for a harmonised approach concerning such diligent search in order to ensure a high level of protection of copyright and related rights in the Union.
-A diligent search should involve the consultation of publicly accessible databases that supply information on the copyright status of a work and other protected subject matter.
-In order to avoid duplication of search efforts, a diligent search should be conducted in the Member State where the work or audio recording was first published or, in the case where no publication has taken place, was first broadcast [...].
-With regard to works and audio recordings, which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders the diligent search should be carried out in the Member State where the organisation that made the work or audio recording publicly accessible with the consent of the rightholder is located.
-A [...] diligent search [...] carried out in good faith may in some cases lead to the additional consultation of information available in other countries.
-Moreover, in order to avoid duplication of costly digitisation, Member States should ensure that the results of all diligent searches and the use of orphan works by the organisations referred to in this Directive are recorded in publicly accessible databases.
-To the extent possible, publicly accessible databases of search results and use of orphan works should be designed and implemented so as to permit interlinkage with each other on a pan-European level and consultation thereof through a single entry point.
+A diligent search should involve the consultation of sources that supply information on the works and other protected subject matter.
+In order to avoid duplication of search efforts, a diligent search should be carried out in the Member State where the work or phonogram was first published or, in the case where no publication has taken place, was first broadcast.
+With regard to works and phonograms, which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders the diligent search should be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is located.
+Diligent searches for rightholders of works and other protected subject matter that are embedded or incorporated in a work or phonogram should be initiated in the Member State where the diligent search for the work or phonogram, which contains the embedded or incorporated work or other protected subject matter, is carried out.
+A [...] diligent search will in some cases lead to additional consultation of information available in other countries.
+Diligent searches may generate different information such as a search record and the result of the search.
+The search record should be kept on file in order for the organisations to be able to substantiate that the search was diligent.
+Moreover, in order to ensure transparency towards rightsholders and to avoid duplication of costly digitisation, Member States should ensure that the results of all diligent searches carried out in their territory, the use of orphan works by the organisations referred to in this Directive on the basis of those diligent searches and any change of the orphan status of the works or phonograms are publicly accessible online in the Member State in which the diligent search has been carried out.
+To the extent possible, the source of information should be designed and implemented so as to permit interlinkage [...] on a pan-European level and consultation thereof through a single entry point.

-(14) Orphan works may have several [...] rightholders or include other works or protected subject matter.
-This Directive should not affect the rights of known or identified rightholders.
-The beneficiaries of this Directive should only be permitted to use a work or other protected subject matter in which one or more of the rightholders are not identified or not located, [...] if they are authorised to use the work or other protected subject matter by those of the rightholders [...] which are identified and located.
-Correspondingly, when previously non identified or non located rightholders come forward in order to put an end to the orphan status and claim their rights in the orphan work, the use of the orphan work by the beneficiaries can only continue if these rightholders authorise the beneficiaries to do so.

-(15) Merged with recital 13.
+- (14) Orphan works may have several rightholders or include other works or protected subject matter.
+This Directive should not affect the rights of identified and located rightholders.
+The beneficiaries of this Directive should only be permitted to use a work or phonogram in which one or more of the rightholders are not identified or not located, if they are authorised to do so\by those rightholders which have been identified and located, including rightholders of works and other protected subject matter that are embedded or incorporated in the works or phonograms.
+Correspondingly, when previously non identified or non located rightholders come forward in order to put an end to the orphan status and claim their rights in the orphan work, the use of the orphan work by the beneficiaries can only continue if these rightholders authorise them to do so. - (15) Merged with recital 13. - (16) It is appropriate to provide that rightholders are entitled to put an end to the orphan status in case they come forward to claim their rights in the work or other protected subject matter.